serheang/aip-container/README.md

 # Configuration

-Configuration is stored in the file ~/.config/aip_container:
+Configuration is optional.
+If there is no configuration file, the default settings shown below will be used.

+You can override these defaults by creating a file named ~/.config/aip_container:

     # The existence of base path is checked before starting the container
     BASE_PATH="/tmp"